 Today, we live in a society where schools are cutting arts and music education programs.
-A century ago, however, music education was considered important, and every family that could afford it owned a piano.
+A century ago, however, music education was considered important, and every family that could afford a piano owned one.
 Some homes even had dedicated music rooms.

-Before the advent of radios and later televisions in the home, playing music and singing was one way families could entertain themselves.
+Before the advent of radio and television, playing music and singing was one way families could entertain themselves.
 Retailers sold inexpensive sheet music that allowed all but the poorest families to build a music library.

-During the late 19th century, glee clubs also were popular as were music halls.
+During the late 19th century, glee clubs were popular as were music halls.

 The Music Room

-So what would a turn-of-the-20th-century music room look like?
+So what did a turn-of-the-20th-century music room look like?

 Placement of the piano was the most important aspect of the room.
-Pianos were placed in the room in a way that would produce the best sound while also hiding the instrument’s inner components.
+Pianos were placed in a way that would produce the best sound while also hiding the instrument’s inner components.
 Great care was taken to protect the piano’s finish.

 Lighting was important.
-When natural light wasn’t available or enough, artificial lighting was used to illuminate the piano enough for the player to read the notes.
+When natural lighting wasn’t available or plentiful enough, artificial lighting was used to illuminate the piano so the player could read the notes.